-WAIT UNTIL THIS RICOTTA BALL SOUP IS READY TO EAT, YOU WON’T REGRET THE WONDERFUL TASTES OF ITALY
+RICOTTA BALL SOUP IS PART OF THE WONDERFUL TASTES OF ITALY

-Cheesy Ricotta ball soup is one of our favourite go to recipes when we want something easy and filling.
-It’s so different that even your friends will think you are stepping it up a notch in the kitchen.
-We’ve actually been using ricotta quite a bit lately as it seems to fit into our weekly menu planning so well especially since we enjoy lighter meals.
+We’ve actually been using ricotta quite a bit lately as it seems to fit into our weekly menu planning as we enjoy lighter meals.

-It’s also been on sale at the shops $1.00 for a 300 g tub but you will pay more to get the freshest of the fresh ricotta which comes in big white pails.
-Alternatively you can make homemade ricotta yourself if you know how to.
-In the past few weeks I’ve managed to include ricotta in an Orange Ricotta Pound Cake and simply tossing ricotta with spinach and fettuccine for an easy week-night meal.
+We’ve been fortunate as ricotta has also been on sale at the grocery stores for $1.00 for a 300 g tub.
+However, you will pay more to get the freshest of the fresh ricotta which comes in big white pails.

 How To Make Ricotta Ball Soup